TotalEnergies: Automobile and motorcycle OEM partnerships

-TotalEnergies is an official recommended fuel and lubricants for all prominent Renault–Nissan–Mitsubishi Alliance members, including Renault (shared with BP), Nissan (shared with ExxonMobil), Infiniti, Dacia, Alpine and Datsun, Kia Motors, three Stellantis marques (Citroën, Peugeot and DS), Honda (including Acura, shared with BP and ExxonMobil), Aston Martin, Mazda (shared with BP and its subsidiary Castrol), Sany and Tata Motors (shared with Petronas) for automobiles only as well as Peugeot Motocycles, Kawasaki (fuel only), Energica, and Honda for motorcycles only.
+TotalEnergies is an official recommended fuel and lubricants for all prominent Renault–Nissan–Mitsubishi Alliance members, including Renault (shared with BP), Nissan (shared with ExxonMobil), Infiniti, Dacia, Alpine and Datsun, Kia, three Stellantis marques (Citroën, Peugeot and DS), Honda (including Acura, shared with BP and ExxonMobil), Aston Martin, Mazda (shared with BP and its subsidiary Castrol), Sany and Tata Motors (shared with Petronas) for automobiles only as well as Peugeot Motocycles, Kawasaki Motors (fuel only), Energica, and Honda for motorcycles only.

 Sponsorship

 Total has provided fuel and lubricants to professional auto racing teams.

 Total has been a longtime partner of Citroën Sport in the World Rally Championship, Dakar Rally and World Touring Car Championship.
 Sébastien Loeb won nine WRC drivers titles, whereas Ari Vatanen and Pierre Lartigue won four editions of the Dakar Rally.

 Total has been a partner of Peugeot Sport in Formula One from 1995 to 2000, the British Touring Car Championship in 1995 and 1996 and since 2001 in the World Rally Championship, Intercontinental Rally Challenge, 24 Hours of Le Mans, Intercontinental Le Mans Cup, Dakar Rally and Pikes Peak International Hill Climb.
-Total is also a partner of Peugeot Sport for its customer racing TCR Touring Car programme.
+Total is also a partner of Peugeot Sport for its customer racing TCR Touring Car programme and its Le Mans Hypercar project in the FIA World Endurance Championship.

 Total was a partner of Renault Sport in Formula One from 2009 to 2016.
 Their logo appeared on the Red Bull Racing cars between 2009 and 2016, the Renault F1 cars in 2009, 2010 and 2016, and the Lotus F1 cars from 2011 to 2014.
 Total also partnered Caterham F1 Team in 2011–2014, Scuderia Toro Rosso in 2014–2015 and Williams F1 Team in 2012–2013.

 Also, Total was the title sponsor of the Copa Sudamericana football tournament in 2013 and 2014.

-In 2017, Total was appointed by FIA and ACO as official fuel supplier of World Endurance Championship and 24 Hours of Le Mans from 2018–19 season onwards.
+In 2017, Total was appointed by FIA and ACO as official fuel supplier of the World Endurance Championship and 24 Hours of Le Mans from 2018–19 season onwards.

-Total is one of the official sponsors for one of the most popular and influential Mexican football teams, Club America.
+Total is one of the official sponsors from 2013 to 2022 for one of the most popular and influential Mexican football teams, Club America.

-In terms of educational development, Total provides scholarships worth millions of euros annually to international students to study in France.
-These programs are mainly for master's degrees.
-Doctoral scholarships are also offered but in limited numbers.
-The students mainly come from Europe, Africa, Asia, and the Middle East where Total Operates.
-Students from Africa are mainly from Nigeria.
-The scholarship involves the payment of Tuition and a monthly allowance of 1400 Euros (2014 disbursement).
-The allowance is able to cater for feeding, transportation, and accommodation for the students.
-The drop in oil prices in 2015 has led to the reduction of the number of scholars.

 In 2016, Total secured an eight-year sponsorship package from the Confederation of African Football (CAF) to support 10 of its principal competitions.
 Total will start with the Africa Cup of Nations to be held in Gabon, therefore, renaming it Total Africa Cup of Nations.